 Having safety signs in the workplace is essential.

-Importantly, having safety signs in your workplace will help you to comply with the Health and Safety (Safety Signs and Signals) Regulations 1996 (the Regulations).
+Importantly, having warehouse safety signs will help you to comply with the Health and Safety (Safety Signs and Signals) Regulations 1996 (the Regulations).

 Compulsory signs in the UK workplace: